Maria Onoeva

 Maria, Маша, Maruška, Mariia*

-I’m a :sparkles: fourth :sparkles: year PhD student in General Linguistics at Charles University and a visiting researcher at Humboldt University of Berlin.
+I’m a PhD student in General Linguistics at Charles University and a visiting researcher at Humboldt University of Berlin.

 I explore semantics and pragmatics of polar questions with the main focus on Russian, Czech and other Slavic languages.
 My research is a part of the QueSlav project.
 I work with theoretical, corpus-based, and experimental methods, and have recently become increasingly interested in computational approaches to language.
 The person who navigates me through my studies (aka my advisor) is Radek Šimík.